 In the modern era, companies continuously gather immense amounts of data, both internally and externally.
 This helps them to optimise strategies and processes in marketing, operations, and production, as well as within many other key business areas.
 Therefore, it’s no surprise that data science roles are routinely featured in the top job listings from across the world.
 However, being able to manage data can be an excellent skill to also include on resumes that are not for solely data-focused roles.
 Having a data analysis certification will add extra credits to your resume and make it outstanding Some understanding of data science or analytics can be helpful in many types of positions, and it can help applicants position themselves ahead of the curve.
 Specifically for management-level positions, data skills are becoming a minimum requirement as employers expect their team leaders to find ways to optimise strategy in response to newly gathered information.

 Coding and web development

 Programming is no longer only reserved for tech gurus, computer engineers, or full-time coders.
 In fact, having a basic knowledge of software or web development can help candidates succeed in a variety of industries.
 Recruiters hiring for many types of positions, for companies both small and large, will positively value candidates with some programming experience or ability.
-Even if primarily self-learned, having some basic coding skills means that a new hire will be able to make tweaks and adjustments to the company website if necessary, or to host an internal project on a more digital sphere.
+Even if primarily self-learned, having some basic coding skills means that a new hire will be able to make tweaks and adjustments to the company website if necessary or to host an internal project in a more digital sphere.

 Digital experience monitoring